 Instructions

-- Cook the duck breasts for 4-5 minutes, or until the skin is golden brown and crisp.
+- Cook the duck breasts for 5-7 minutes or until the skin is golden brown and crispy.
+Then, turn the breasts over and cook for an additional 2-4 minutes for medium-rare or longer for more well-done.

-- Remove the duck breasts from the skillet and let them rest for at least 5 minutes before slicing and serving.
+- Once the duck breasts are cooked to your liking, remove them from the skillet and let them rest for 5-10 minutes before slicing.

 Notes